 We work to protect, preserve, and enhance the air quality of Washington to safeguard public health and the environment, and support a high quality of life for current and future citizens.

-Today, we're happy to report that today that 100 percent of the state's population is living in communities that meet state and federal air quality standards.
+Today, we're happy to report that 100 percent of the state's population live in communities that meet state and federal air quality standards.

 Overall, air quality in Washington has greatly improved since 1991 when the Legislature expanded statewide air quality protection.
 In the mid-1990s, 13 areas of Washington did not meet national health-based air quality standards for six chemicals known as "criteria" pollutants.
 More than three million people lived within these areas and were exposed to high pollution levels.
 By 2005, thanks to federal, state, and local efforts, all 13 of those areas have met federal air quality standards.